kwant-project/kwant/doc/source/tutorial/tutorial2.rst

     :start-after: #HIDDEN_BEGIN_sqvr
     :end-before: #HIDDEN_END_sqvr

-``kwant.solve`` allows us to specify a dictionary, `kwargs`, that will be passed as additional keyword arguments to the function that evaluates the Hamiltonian matrix elements.
+``kwant.solve`` allows us to specify a dictionary, `kwargs`, that will be passed as additional keyword arguments to the functions that provide the Hamiltonian matrix elements.
 In this example we are able to solve the system for different depths of the potential well by passing the keyword argument `pot`.
 We obtain the result: